 Kenneth R. Means Jr., MD

-Dr. Means attended a 7-year accelerated B.S./M.D. program at UMDNJ-NJMS then completed his Orthopaedic Surgery residency at MedStar Union Memorial Hospital in Baltimore, MD.
-He did additional fellowship training in hand and upper extremity surgery at the Curtis National Hand Center.
+Dr. Means serves as Vice-Chief and Clinical Research Consultant for the Curtis National Hand Center (CNHC).
+He attended a 7-year B.S./M.D. program through Rutgers Medical School, completed an Orthopaedic Surgery residency at MedStar Union Memorial Hospital (MUMH), and hand fellowship training at The Curtis National Hand Center.

 The Curtis National Hand Center at MedStar Union Memorial Hospital